constantingleyze/Parisian-Option-Pricing/README.md

 In particular, we focus on the implementation of a pricing method based on **Laplace transforms**, which enables fast and accurate valuation of these complex derivatives.
 This approach is rooted in a seminal paper using explicit Laplace expressions and controlled numerical inversion.

 > **Reference paper:**
-> Labart, C., & Lelong, J. (2009). *Pricing Parisian options using Laplace transforms*. *Bankers, Markets & Investors*, 99, 24p.
+> Céline Labart, Jérôme Lelong.
+Pricing Parisian options using Laplace transforms.
+Bankers Markets & Investors : an academic & professional review, 2009, 99, 24 p. ffhal-00776703

 ## Content